 Here are some of the most popular reasons why people enjoy wearing or seeing others in latex.
 I’ve enlisted the help of some friends and connections in the rubber community on Instagram to ensure I’ve mentioned a variety of reasons.

 Well-fitted latex clings to the body and conforms to its shape, making it really feel like a tight second skin.
 It’s like a big hug.
-It’s sleek and slippery when using polish or lube, which introduces a whole new sensation.
+It’s sleek and slippery when used with polish or lube, introducing a whole new sensation.

 Latex also amplifies every feeling and sensation you experience.
 The touch of someone else.
 Hot and cold objects.
 Pressure.
 It’s all way stronger.